honiecraft/Ecommerce-Sale-and-Traffic-Analysis/README.md

 #### Result
 ![image](https://github.com/user-attachments/assets/eb710749-0184-4468-af22-973ab7f4947f)

+Although the bounce rate can **vary greatly** and be influenced by a wide range of factors, in general, **high visitation sources tend to have high bounce rates**.
 </details>

+___

-### :black_nib: 3.
-Revenue by traffic source
+### 3. Revenue by traffic source
+Revenue by Traffic Source is a **breakdown of total revenue by traffic source**.
+This metric **highlights the most valuable sources** that direct traffic to the company's E-commerce site.

-Revenue by traffic source by week, by month in June 2017
+:black_nib: Revenue by traffic source by week, by month in June 2017.
 <details>
 <summary>Click to expand query!</summary>